 Do you feel confused or frustrated with one or more of your relationships (including the one with yourself) ?
 Does it seem like things used to be better and you can't figure out how they went sour?
-Do you sometimes feel like you'll pull your hair out trying to get the other to hear you?
+Do you sometimes feel like you'll pull your hair out trying to get the other to hear and understand you??

-Whether the struggle is with your relationship with yourself, with a partner or spouse, a family member, or a friend, relationship snags hurt and can be difficult and messy to sort through.
-Maybe you wonder if things will ever be right in this relationship.
-You may question whether you're still valued.
+Whether the struggle is your relationship with yourself, partner or spouse, family member, or friend, relationship snags hurt and can be messy to sort through.
+Maybe you wonder if things will ever be right in this relationship or question whether you're even valued.

-If you've tried everything you can think of you may believe there's no hope.
-Counseling can help you sort through the tension and clarify what you need and want to be different.
-It can help you understand and interrupt patterns that replay again and again, communicate more clearly and productively, rediscover connection, and gain relief from conflict and turmoil
+If you've tried everything you can think of, you may believe there's no hope.
+Counseling can help you sort through the tension and muck, clarify what you need, and how you'd like things to be different.
+You'll can learn and practice skills and behaviors to get more of what you need.
+It can help you understand and interrupt patterns that replay again and again, to communicate more clearly and productively, rediscover connection, and gain relief from, what may feel like , endless conflict and turmoil.

-While loved ones can give advice, a counselor can assist you free of value judgements and bias about how things "should" be.
+While loved ones can give advice, they can get grumpy if you don't see it their way.
+A professional counselor can assist you free of value judgements and bias about how things "should" be.
+You won't hurt our feelings!
 I'd like to help.
 Why not contact me and see how I might help you turn things around?

 **See my blog on the website listed at the upper right corner of my profile.

 Typically, I offer week day sessions from 10 a.m. up to and including 3 p.m. (until evening slots again become available).

 Sliding scale fee arrangement offered which ensures complete confidentiality (no paper trail from insurance company) and the avoidance of giving you a diagnosis for insurance purposes.
 Your session content and frequency can be determined by you and I, not your insurance company or other bureaucracy.